mtth-bfft/adeleg/README.md

 _My forest has years of delegations built up, how am I supposed to handle that many warnings?_ You may want to run the analysis periodically and only focus on differences, so that you can start from a baseline and clean up delegations little by little over time.

 _Can I import results from this tool into product <X>?_ Yes, if your tool knows how to parse CSV: `.\adeleg.exe --csv dump.csv`

+## How does it work?

+This tool enumerates security descriptors of all objects, then filters out "expected" ACEs:

+- Inherited ACEs, since we are only interested in the original ACE upper in the tree;
+- ACEs in the `defaultSecurityDescriptor` of the object class in the schema;
+- Some special cases which need to be handled manually.

+Special cases currently include:
+- object owners under a container with a `CREATE_CHILD` delegation
+- ACEs for `CREATOR_OWNER` which are replaced and split in two in some cases during inheritance
+- AdminSDHolder ACEs, for principals with `adminCount` set to 1
+- KDS Root Keys, RODCs, ADCS, ADFS, Exchange, etc. are work in progress

 ## Copyright